Bracket 3 [at Extremes]Lola Sheppard and Maya Przybylski

 New Zealand-born architect and author Mark Wigley is Dean of Columbia University's Graduate School of Architecture, Planning, and Preservation.
 He is one of the foremost architectural theorists and critics of his generation, and has written extensively on the theory and practice of architecture.
 In 2005, Wigley cofounded Volume magazine, together with Rem Koolhaas and Ole Bouman.
 As a guest curator, he has produced widely attended exhibitions at the Museum of Modern Art, New York, and Witte de With, Rotterdam.

-InfraNet Lab, founded in 2008, is a research collective probing the spatial byproducts of contemporary resource logistics.
-The laboratory posits the argument that a body of unique built works continues to arise out of the complex negotiation of, and competition for, biotic and abiotic resources.
+Launched in 2007, InfraNet Lab (INL) is a research collaborative that curates exhibitions, organizes design competitions, and conducts online and print publications.
+The collaborative has a shared directorship between four primary members with a geographic basis in both Canada and the United States.
+INL posits the argument that a body of unique built works continues to arise out of the complex negotiation of, and competition for, biotic and abiotic resources.
 Operating in a manner similar to infrastructures, these works have evolved to merge landscape, urbanism, and architecture into a sophisticated mutant assemblage of surfaces, containers, and conduits.
+INL is focused on experimental architectures and writing, and privileges emerging and undiscovered talent.